justinsilvestre/classical-chinese/texts/ctp/ctp27.md

 3 月照何年樹
 4 花逢幾遍人

-1 Outside the window the white crains go to roost;
+1 Outside the window the white cranes go to roost;
-2 It is as if I am neighbor to Mirror Lake.
+2 It seems like Mirror Lake and I are neighbors.
-3 How old are the trees that the moon shines on?
+3 How many years old are the trees that the moon shines on?
-4 How many times has their blossom greeted visitors?
+4 How many times have their flowers greeted visitors?

 5 àn suo qing yoou lù
 6 tái jìng lyù wú chén